Home > Travel information > Special travel needs > Customers with disabilities > Onboard medical oxygen

 - Download and print the Oxygen request form (429 KB).
 Please note: You will need Adobe Reader (free download) to view and print the form.

-- Complete the Passenger section on the Oxygen request form.
+- Complete the Passenger section of the form.

-- Have your physician complete the Physician section on the Oxygen request form.
-It is your physician's responsibility to sign and fax the form to United via the fax number listed on the form.
+- Have your physician complete the Physician section.
+It is your physician's responsibility to sign and fax the form to United via the fax number provided.

 Information included on the fax is confidential.
 Your physician's signature is United's authorization to administer oxygen in the prescribed amount.
 United retains the right to decline boarding to anyone that appears too ill to travel on his or her departure date.

-If you have questions or need assistance, please contact United Reservations at 1-800-UNITED-1 (1-800-864-8331) from the U.S. or Canada.
-If you are outside of the U.S. and Canada, please call your local reservations office.
+If you have questions or need assistance, please contact the United Customer Contact Center at 1-800-UNITED-1 (1-800-864-8331) from the U.S. or Canada.
+If you are outside of the U.S. and Canada, please call your local United Customer Contact Center.